Sterling dips after rally triggered by hawkish BoE | Business

 - United Kingdom

+Markets brought forward their expectations of an interest rate rise after the BoE on Thursday lifted its forecast for inflation and two of its policymakers called for an immediate halt to its 895 billion pound ($1.23 trillion) bond purchase programme.
+Ten-year gilt yields rose over 10 basis points on the day and another 2.5 basis point on Friday, bringing them to a high of 0.935 percent unseen since March 2020.

-"A first-rate step in Q1 is now priced in by financial markets which are likely to provide support for sterling for now," wrote Commerzbank analyst Esther Reichelt, adding however that Britain's economic recovery raised questions moving forward.
-"To be quite clear: we consider the current GBP strength to be justified, but continued challenges for economic growth such as the labor shortages that have been aggravated by Brexit are likely to prevent a rapid tightening of monetary policy," she added.
+"A first rate step in Q1 is now priced in by financial markets which is likely to provide support for sterling for now," wrote Commerzbank analyst Esther Reichelt, adding however that Britain's economic recovery faced challenges ahead.
+"To be quite clear: we consider the current GBP strength to be justified, but continued challenges for economic growth such as the labour shortages that have been aggravated by Brexit are likely to prevent a rapid tightening of monetary policy," she said.

-The pound, which had risen as high as $1.375 during the previous session, retreated to about $1.371 by 0830 GMT.
-The currency was trading around $1.368 before the BoE announcement.
+Jeremy Thomson-Cook, chief economist at business payments firm Equals Money also took the view that there was now a limited upside for the British currency.
+"The expectations game has got it this high but can't take it higher; sterling could easily be hitting a near-term top", he wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)